3 AI Models For Transcribing German Text In Fraktur, Kurrent and Sütterlin

 As mentioned, the Sütterlin script was another type of German handwriting and was the successor to the Kurrent script.
 At the beginning of the 20th century, the Prussian Ministry of Science, Art and Culture decided it was time to update Kurrent with a form of handwriting that was easier to read.
 In 1911, they commissioned designer Ludwig Sütterlin to create such a script, which he gladly did.
 The Sütterlin script was first introduced into Berlin schools in 1914 and soon spread to become the dominant handwritten script throughout Germany.
 You can find out more information on Ludwig Sütterlin’s Wikipedia page.

-If there is one model that is useful for documents written in Kurrent and/or Sütterlin, it is this one.
-Trained with a whopping 3,610,922 words from a very diverse range of handwritten manuscripts, Transkribus German Handwriting M1 is able to transcribe almost any handwritten document with relative accuracy and without extra training.
+If there is one model that is useful for documents written in Kurrent, Fraktur, or Sütterlin, it is this one.
+Trained with over 15 million words from a very diverse range of handwritten and printed manuscripts, the German Giant is able to transcribe almost any handwritten or printed document with relative accuracy and without extra training.
 In addition to the Kurrent and Sütterlin documents, the training data also included some German-language documents written in Latin script, making it ideal for manuscripts containing multiple types of handwriting.
-For such a diverse model, it has a low CER of just 4.7%.
+It has a CER of 8.3%.

 This AI model focuses on a particular type of Fraktur text: documents written in the 19th and 20th centuries.
 Developed by the Austrian National Library and the Newseye project, the model is based on 442,121 words from a wide variety of historical newspapers and publications.
 It also has a CER of just 1%, outperforming most standard OCR engines with these types of documents.
 However, please note that the model was trained exclusively on German-language documents, making it less suitable for Swedish or Finnish Fraktur, for example.